Nike Adeyemi, living her faith, doing more beyond the altar

 Take us through the mind of a Pastor’s wife

 Wow!
 That’s a touchy one, and I’ll try to answer it.
 First of all, I’ll start by saying that there may be two types of pastor’s wives, first of all, so that I don’t generalise.
 There are introverts and extroverts.
 My husband is an introvert and I am an extrovert though I could also have times that I am introverted.
 For me at home, I talk and this is where some pastor’s wives are of a different temperament or background, they don’t talk.
 It pains me for pastor’s wives who can’t talk to their husbands.
 I don’t know how the relationship came about, maybe because he was already a pastor when you married him?
 It isn’t like that for me and I am sure there are several others like me.
 I respect my husband and in the house we’re like twins.
 I speak my mind including how I feel I was treated.
 I communicate with my husband efficiently.
-So pastor’s wives, please talk to your husbands, be humble, don’t engage him in fights, don’t bottle things up, don’t feel that you have to always go with the flow, speak your mind to him respectfully, don’t feel like you have to lie.
-Don’t be afraid of losing your marriage because you’re telling him the truth, it is the manner you speak to him that matters.
+So pastor’s wives, please talk to your husbands, be humble, don’t engage him in fights, don’t bottle things up, don’t feel that you have to always go with the flow, speak your mind to him respectfully, tell him the truth, it is the manner you speak to him that matters.
 In marriage, we are given for each other’s protection.
 The husband is to protect his wife and the wife is to protect her husband, not necessarily out there but the protection inside where you’re missing it.

 As a leadership coach, Nigeria’s major election is next year, how important is it for leaders to get it right, what should the youths do, and what do you have to say on the forthcoming election?